raspberrypilearning/infrared-bird-box/worksheet2.md

 The second half of the command is for streaming.
 The `|` symbol takes the data from `raspivid` and passes it to `ffmpeg`.

-- The `-re` flag tells FFmpeg to use the same frame rate as captured by the camera.
+- The `-re` flag tells FFmpeg to use the same frame rate as captured by the Camera Module.
 - `-ar 44100 -ac 2 -acodec pcm_s16le -f s16le -ac 2 -i /dev/zero`, `-acodec aac -ab 128k` and `-strict experimental` creates a silent audio stream, as YouTube needs audio to accompany its videos.
-- `-f h264` and `-f flv` are the codecs FFmpeg is receiving from the PiCamera and the output it's sending to YouTube.
+- `-f h264` and `-f flv` are the codecs FFmpeg is receiving from the Camera Module and the output it's sending to YouTube.
 - The very last option is just your personal streaming details for YouTube.

 ## Viewing your stream